spbkaizo/baudio/CMOY-Headphone-Amp.md

 For the Cmoy, we have these which we need to be concerned with.

-#### R2L, R2R
+#### R1L, R1R

-Here the bom specifies Panasonic ERA6AEB104V, these again have a 0.1% tolerance.
-The value according to the schematic is 100k, but you can change this (more on that later...).
-They are 0805 sized.
+100k 0604 resistor.
+This forms part of the CR filter that is a high-pass filter, so if you change this value it will have consequences.

 #### R3L, R3R